MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Users.Functions/Get-MgUserEventInstanceDelta.md

 Typically, synchronizing events in a calendarView in a local store entails a round of multiple delta function calls.
 The initial call is a full synchronization, and every subsequent delta call in the same round gets the incremental changes (additions, deletions, or updates).
 This allows you to maintain and synchronize a local store of events in the specified calendarView, without having to fetch all the events of that calendar from the server every time.
-This API is supported in the following national cloud deployments.
+This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaUserEventInstanceDelta](/powershell/module/Microsoft.Graph.Beta.Users.Functions/Get-MgBetaUserEventInstanceDelta?view=graph-powershell-beta)

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaUserEventInstanceDelta](/powershell/module/Microsoft.Graph.Beta.Users.Functions/Get-MgBetaUserEventInstanceDelta?view=graph-powershell-beta)

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaUserEventInstanceDelta](/powershell/module/Microsoft.Graph.Beta.Users.Functions/Get-MgBetaUserEventInstanceDelta?view=graph-powershell-beta)

 ## SYNTAX